dmarcoux/dmarcoux.com/content/posts/how-i-organize-my-digital-music-collection.md

 ## Backing Up My Music Collection

+Beside having my music both on my computer and my phone, I also back it up on my home server and a cloud provider.

-There are many backup solutions available online.
-I had a few criteria to guide my decision:
+There are many cloud providers available.
+I had a few criteria to guide my
+decision:

 - Based in Europe, since this is where live.
 - Reliability